PyRope-E-Assessment/pyrope/docs/quickstart.rst

       def feedback(self, number):
           if number == 3:
-              return "Be honest!
-You knew the quiz, didn't you?" return 'You took three apples, so you have three!'
+              return "Be honest: You knew the quiz, didn't you?" return 'You took three apples, so you have three!'